-Reliance on Hedging Counterparties
+Reliance on Derivative Contract Counterparties

-To provide a hedge against interest rate and/or other risks in respect of amounts received by the Issuer under the Residential Mortgage Loans forming part of the Cover Assets and under the other Cover Assets and the interest rate and amounts payable by the Issuer under the Covered Bonds, the Issuer may enter into a Hedging Agreement with a Hedging Counterparty in respect of a Series of Covered Bonds under a Hedging Agreement.
+To provide a hedge against interest rate and/or other risks in respect of amounts received by the Issuer under the Residential Mortgage Loans forming part of the Cover Assets and under the other Cover

+Assets and the interest rate and amounts payable by the Issuer under the Covered Bonds, the Issuer may enter into a Derivative Contract with a Derivative Contract Counterparty in respect of a Series of Covered Bonds under a Derivative Contract.
+The Issuer has not yet entered into such an agreement.

-If the Issuer fails to make timely payments of amounts due under any Hedging Agreement, then it will have defaulted under that Hedging Agreement.
-A Hedging Counterparty is only obliged to make payments to the Issuer as long as the Issuer complies with its payment obligations under the relevant Hedging Agreement.
-If the Hedging Counterparty is not obliged to make payments or if it defaults on its obligations to make payments of amounts in the relevant currency equal to the full amount to be paid to the Issuer on the due date for payment under the relevant Hedging Agreement, the Issuer will be exposed to any changes in the relevant rates of interest.
-Unless a replacement swap is timely entered into (which may be at worse terms than the original Hedging Agreement or which may not be possible at all), the Issuer may have insufficient funds to make payments to the Covered Bondholders under the Covered Bonds.
+If the Issuer fails to make timely payments of amounts due under any Derivative Contract, then it will have defaulted under that Derivative Contract.
+A Derivative Contract Counterparty is only obliged to make payments to the Issuer as long as the Issuer complies with its payment obligations under the relevant Derivative Contract.
+If the Derivative Contract Counterparty is not obliged to make payments or if it defaults on its obligations to make payments of amounts in the relevant currency equal to the full amount to be paid to the Issuer on the due date for payment under the relevant Derivative Contract, the Issuer will be exposed to any changes in the relevant rates of interest.
+Unless a replacement swap is timely entered into (which may be at worse terms than the original Derivative Contract or which may not be possible at all), the Issuer may have insufficient funds to make payments to the Covered Bondholders under the Covered Bonds.

-If a Hedging Agreement terminates, then the Issuer may be obliged to make a termination payment to the relevant Hedging Counterparty.
-There can be no assurance for the Covered Bondholders that the Issuer will have sufficient funds available to make a termination payment under the relevant Hedging Agreement, nor can there be any assurance that the Issuer will be able to enter into a replacement swap agreement or, if one is entered into, that the credit rating of the replacement swap counterparty will be sufficiently high to prevent a downgrade of the then current ratings of the Covered Bonds by a Rating Agency.
+If a Derivative Contract terminates, then the Issuer may be obliged to make a termination payment to the relevant Derivative Contract Counterparty.
+There can be no assurance for the Covered Bondholders that the Issuer will have sufficient funds available to make a termination payment under the relevant Derivative Contract, nor can there be any assurance that the Issuer will be able to enter into a replacement swap agreement or, if one is entered into, that the credit rating of the replacement swap counterparty will be sufficiently high to prevent a downgrade of the then current ratings of the Covered Bonds by a Rating Agency.
 Any such downgrade may have an adverse effect on the value of the Covered Bonds.

-Following a decision of the Cover Pool Administrator to early redeem the Covered Bonds pursuant to Article 11, 6° and 7° of Annex III to the Banking Law or following the delivery of a Notice of Default and with respect to funds derived from the Special Estate, if the Issuer is obliged to pay a termination payment under any Hedging Agreement that constitutes a Cover Asset, such termination payment will rank pari passu with amounts due on the Covered Bonds, except where default by, or downgrade of, the relevant Hedging Counterparty has caused the relevant swap agreement to terminate (See Condition 9 (Priorities of payments)).
+Following a decision of the Cover Pool Administrator to early redeem the Covered Bonds pursuant to Article 11, 6° and 7° of Annex III to the Banking Law or following the delivery of a Notice of Default and with respect to funds derived from the Special Estate, if the Issuer is obliged to pay a termination payment under any Derivative Contract that constitutes a Cover Asset, such termination payment will rank pari passu with amounts due on the Covered Bonds, except where default by, or downgrade of, the relevant Derivative Contract Counterparty has caused the relevant swap agreement to terminate (See Condition 9 (Priorities of payments)).
 Additionally, Covered Bondholders should consider reinvestment risk in light of other investments available at that time.